 The American Saddlebred Horse Association has been funding the research to find the genetic cause of lordosis.
 Research indicates lordosis is a genetic fault, where the one or two thoracic vertebrae at the withers are wedge-shaped.
 What has occurred is the ventral (underside) region of the vertebrae has failed to mature and grow at a normal rate, while the dorsal (topside) region continued to grow.
 This creates a wedge instead of the typical square block vertebrae in the back.
 From the point of the malformed vertebrae, moving towards the rump, the vertebrae follow a concave curved line.

-Be a part of your association by SUPPORTING the AMERICAN SADDLEBRED HORSE ASSOCIATION.
+Be a part of your association by SUPPORTING the AMERICAN SADDLEBRED HORSE and BREEDERS ASSOCIATION.